 The Canada Border Services Agency is responsible for securing Canada's borders by ensuring that the country's laws on customs, immigration and agriculture are respected.
 When you arrive, you must follow the four steps of the customs clearance procedure:

-- Fill out a declaration card by providing the required information about your trip, and what you're bringing back into the country.
+- Fill out a declaration by providing the required information about your trip, and what you're bringing back into the country on a kiosk.

 - First inspection: a border services agent will examine your declaration card, your ID and other travel documents.